greg-raven/grus/_posts/2009-11-10-lewis-thanks-for-opposed-the-alien-health-care-bill.md

 Greg Raven

 P.S.
-Let’s all pray that this anti-American, anti-middle-class, illegal, and immoral legislation does not pass the Senate.
+Let's all pray that this anti-American, anti-middle-class, illegal, and immoral legislation does not pass the Senate.